Irfan-18/books-app/README.md

 # books-app
-A books app which provides search by title feature, adding a book data and viewing all the books data.
-It also have feature of sorting the books by title and have pagination feature.
+A books app which provides
+- search by title feature
+- Adding a book data
+- Viewing all the books data with feature of sorting the books by title and have pagination feature.